Exercise - check your pulse

 Put three fingers of your left hand onto your Adam's apple in your throat (that's the bit that sticks out and goes up and down when you swallow.)

-Feel gently to the side of it, and you will find your pulse beating (you can feel it going up and down).
+Push gently down on one side of it, and you will find your pulse beating (you can feel it going up and down).
 It can be a bit tricky to find this pulse, so you may not be able to feel it.

 - To find your pulse in your wrist